 If You Have Special Code

 - Custom Hooks – These are changes made to the hooks.tpl file in the custom directory.
 You need to transfer these changes to the same file in the new installation.
-Verify the are current and work for the newly installed version.
+Verify they are current and work for the new version.

 - Changes to the standard code – Hopefully you kept copious notes and comments on these changes because you have to track them down and implement them in the new version.
-HOWEVER, when you incorporate it into the updated version do it as an Extension or via the Custom Hooks.
+HOWEVER, when you incorporate it into the new version, do it as an Extension or via the Custom Hooks feature.
 Then your life will be more simple the next time you update.

 Test your changes and you are ready to us the updated version of SimpleInvoices.